DawnPaladin/blog/_posts/2022-10-17-Blocking-cookie-notices.md

 Some sites try to track their visitors and rate-limit them to a handful of articles per month.
 You can block these trackers with the Bypass Paywalls Clean filter.

-Right-click on [this link](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters/-/raw/main/bpc-paywall-filter.txt) and copy the link location.
+Right-click on [this link](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters/-/raw/main/bpc-paywall-filter.txt) and copy the link address.
 Then go to the Filter Lists screen in uBlock Origin, click "Import" at the bottom, and paste the link into the box.
 Click "Apply Changes" at the top.
 Enjoy.